 The first solution is to use the compression feature provided by HDF5 which allows a field to be compressed using gzip.
 Since it depends directly on HDF5, this feature works only when the NetCDF-4 format is used.
-Unfortunately, HDF5 does not support compression (yet) for parallel output so you have to use only one server or to engage the "multiple_file" mode.
+Since HDF5 does not (yet) support compression for parallel output, one has to use two server-level functionality (see Sec.
+7.1) or to engage the "multiple file" mode.